 (a) In connection with the performance of the Services pursuant to the terms of this Agreement and the Budgets, and Operator's other obligations hereunder (including, without limitation, any services rendered in connection with Approved Capital Expenditures), Operator shall perform such Services and its other obligations in compliance with: (i) the terms and conditions that relate to, or affect, operations at the Facilities (including, without limitation, any product quality specification and quantity provisions, subject to the sufficient supply of feedstock or product into the Facilities and the design and capacity limitations of the Facilities) in all existing and future purchase, sale, exchange, marketing, related service, related transportation and any other agreements covering the purchase, sale or exchange of products or feedstock pertaining to a Facility or the Facilities, excluding service and maintenance agreements (collectively, the "Facilities Contracts"); (ii) all Laws, which are now or may in the future become applicable to (A) Operator, (B) Operator's business, (C) any Facility or Facilities, (D) equipment and personnel engaged in the provision of Services covered by this Agreement, and (E) the performance of Services and any other obligation of Operator hereunder (iii) EOTT's written policies and procedures relating to operational matters at the Facilities, after the same are reviewed and accepted by Operator; (iv) the requirements of any insurance policies of EOTT, the partners of EOTT and Operator; and (v) notwithstanding anything to the contrary herein, prudent industry practices.
 Operator shall furnish supervision, labor, equipment, machinery, tools, materials and supplies necessary for the performance of the Services in a diligent, good and workmanlike manner.

-(b) To assist Operator in compliance with this Section 7.3, EOTT has identified on Schedule 7.3(b) attached hereto all existing Facilities Contracts entered into by EOTT or the EOTT Partnerships that impact the manner of operations at the Facilities and will provide to Operator either summaries of such applicable provisions or copies of such agreements.
+(b) To assist Operator in compliance with this Section 7.3, EOTT has provided Operator with a list of all existing Facilities Contracts, if any, entered into by EOTT or the EOTT Partnerships that impact the manner of operations at the Facilities and, if requested, will provide to Operator either summaries of such applicable provisions or copies of such agreements.
 With respect to any new Facilities Contracts entered into by EOTT or the EOTT Partnerships after the Effective Date, EOTT will advise and furnish to Operator either copies or summaries of any new Facilities Contracts that impact the manner of operation of any Facility; provided, however, that neither EOTT nor the EOTT Partnerships will enter into any new Facility Contract that materially affects the operations at the Facilities and/or the cost of providing Services under this Agreement without prior consultation with and the agreement of Operator.
 Operator acknowledges and agrees that the Facilities Contracts are owned by and are for the benefit of EOTT or the EOTT Partnerships and that Operator shall have no authority, as agent or otherwise, to amend, modify, renew or terminate any existing Facilities Contracts or to enter into any new Facilities Contracts.

 7.4 Independent Contractor.
 Operator shall be an independent contractor with respect to the performance of all Services for EOTT hereunder, and neither Operator nor anyone employed by Operator shall be deemed for any purpose to be the employee of EOTT in the performance of any Services hereunder.
 EOTT shall have no direction or control of Operator or its employees, agents, representatives and subcontractors, except as provided herein and in the results to be obtained.
 The Services contemplated herein shall meet the approval of EOTT and be subject to the general right of inspection of EOTT to secure the satisfactory completion and quality thereof.
 No provisions herein shall be construed as creating a partnership, joint venture or other association between the parties whereby any party shall be liable for the acts, either of omission or commission, of the other.